vuestorefront/integration-boilerplate/cli/README.md

-# The VSF CLI
+# The VSF Integration Builder's CLI

-The VSF CLI is a local command line interface for the Vue Storefront integration boilerplate.
-It allows you to quickly scaffold a new methods for your integration.
+The VSF Integration Builder's CLI is a local command line interface built to help you move quickly when creating an integration.
+It provides a fast and efficient way to scaffold new methods and perform various tasks related to your integration project.

-You can make this cli you're own my adjust the templates and adding commands to make your development process even faster.

 ## Usage
 run `yarn vsf` to see the available commands.